PaddlePaddle/PaddleNLP/applications/information_extraction/README_en.md

 <a name="1"></a>

-## 1. Introduction to Information Extraction Application
+## 1. Introduction

-The information extraction application has open sourced industrial-level solutions for a series of high-frequency scenarios of information extraction.
-It has **multi-domain, multi-task, and cross-modal capabilities**.
-The whole process is perfect, which can quickly realize the landing of information extraction products.
+This Information Extraction (IE) guide introduces our open-source industry-grade solution that covers the most widely-used application scenarios of Information Extraction.
+It features **multi-domain, multi-task, and cross-modal capabilities** and goes through the full lifecycle of **data labeling, model training and model deployment**.
+We hope this guide can help you apply Information Extraction techniques in your own products or models.

-In layman's terms, information extraction is the process of extracting structured information from given input data such as text/pictures.
-In the process of implementing information extraction, it usually faces many challenges such as changing fields, diverse tasks, and scarce data.
-Aiming at the difficulties and pain points in the field of information extraction, the PaddleNLP information extraction application** is based on the idea of UIE unified modeling** and provides an industrial-level application solution for information extraction. **In addition to supporting plain text scene entities, relationships, events, opinions, etc. In addition to task extraction, it also supports end-to-end information extraction of documents/pictures/tables**.
-The application **does not limit the industry field and extraction target**, and can realize the seamless connection from the product prototype development, business POC stage to business landing and iteration stages, helping developers to achieve rapid adaptation and landing of extraction scenarios in specific fields.
+Information Extraction (IE) is the process of extracting structured information from given input data such as text, pictures or scanned document.
+While IE brings immense value, applying IE techniques is never easy with challenges such as domain adaptation, heterogeneous structures, lack of labeled data, etc. This PaddleNLP Information Extraction Guide builds on the foundation of our work in [Universal Information Extraction] (https://arxiv.org/abs/2203.12277) and provides an industrial-level solution that not only supports **extracting entities, relations, events and opinions from plain text**, but also supports **cross-modal extraction out of documents, tables and pictures.** Our method features a flexible prompt, which allows you to specify extraction targets with simple natural language.
+We also provide a few different domain-adapated models specialized for different industry sectors.

-**Information extraction application highlights:**
+**Highlights:**

-- **Comprehensive coverage of scenarios🎓:** Covers various mainstream tasks of information extraction, oriented to plain text and document scenarios, supports multiple languages, and meets developers' diverse information extraction needs.
+- **Comprehensive Coverage🎓:** Covers various mainstream tasks of information extraction for plain text and document scenarios, supports multiple languages
-- **Leading effect🏃:** Using the UIE series models with outstanding effects in plain text and multi-modality as the training base, it provides pre-trained models of various sizes to meet different needs, and has extensive and mature practical applicability .
+- **State-of-the-Art Performance🏃:** Strong performance from the UIE model series models in plain text and multimodal datasets.
+We also provide pretrained models of various sizes to meet different needs
-- **Easy to use⚡:** Implementing three lines of code through Taskflow can realize quick calls without labeled data, and one line of commands can start information extraction training, easily complete deployment and go online, and lower the threshold for information extraction technology.
+- **Easy to use⚡:** three lines of code to use our `Taskflow` for out-of-box Information Extraction capabilities.
+One line of command to model training and model deployment
-- **Efficient Tuning✊:** Developers can easily get started with the data labeling and model training process without any background knowledge of machine learning.
+- **Efficient Tuning✊:** Developers can easily get started with the data labeling and model training process without a background in Machine Learning.

 <a name="2"></a>

-## 2. Technical Features
+## 2. Features

 <a name="21"></a>

-### 2.1 Full Coverage of Information Extraction Scheme
+### 2.1 Available Models

 Multiple model selection, satisfying accuracy and speed, and adapting to different information extraction scenarios.